finnito/Science/content/10scie/ecology/2-food-chains-and-webs.md

 - We can give the _energy_ relationship between many organisms as a __food chain__
 - Each step in the chain is called a __trophic level__
-- Energy flows from the bottom of the top
+- Energy flows from the bottom to the top

 ![[Source](https://commons.wikimedia.org/wiki/File:Simplified_food_chain.svg)](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2b/Simplified_food_chain.svg/790px-Simplified_food_chain.svg.png)